Range Rover | Industrial Fallout | Matrix Blue Ceramic Coating

 This Range Rover initially came to us because it was covered in spots of tar, but left with a Matrix Blue 3 year ceramic coating.

-As virtually all brakes give off metal particles, virtually all cars have some degree of fallout which is why we remove it with a clay bar before we polish any car.
+As virtually all brakes give off metal particles, virtually all cars have some degree of fallout, which is why we remove it with a clay bar before we polish any car.
 But some cars have a lot of fallout, usually if they have been parked near railway lines because electric trains moving down the tracks create a lot of what's called 'rail dust'.
-We have also seen severe cases of industrial fallout from cars parked near grinders, welding, extractor fans, furnaces, docks and shipyards.
-The soot that comes from ships is in its self corrosive but also contains lots of metal.
+T We have also seen severe cases of industrial fallout from cars parked near grinders, welding, extractor fans, furnaces, docks and shipyards.
+The soot that comes from ships is in its self corrosive, but also contains lots of metal.
+We often see cars with contamination from limescale, tar and paint, all of which need to be removed before we can put a coating on a car.

 This Range Rover is white, so it shows up the contamination pretty well, but if you park in a station car park or on an industrial estate built along railway lines, it may be worth checking your car by giving it a wash and then dragging a soft cloth over the paintwork, any metal particles will snag.